-The DMO successfully delivered the financing remit with gilt sales of £174.9 billion (slightly above the planned target, reflecting the impact of PAOF, the total proceeds of which were £5.8 billion in 2011-2012).
+The DMO successfully delivered the financing remit with gilt sales of £165.1 billion.
+This was slightly above the planned target, reflecting in part the impact of the Post Auction Option Facility1, total proceeds from which were £7.5 billion in 2012-2013.

-2. To develop, provide advice on and implement HM Government's cash management requirements.
+2. To develop, provide advice on and implement the Government's cash management requirements.

-The DMO successfully delivered its cash management objectives for 2011-2012 despite ongoing challenging market conditions prevalent throughout the period.
+The DMO successfully delivered its cash management objectives for 2012-2013 despite on-going challenging market conditions prevalent throughout the period.

-The DMO monitored and assessed its overall performance in meeting HM Government's objectives in cash management using a number of key performance indicators.

-A full account of cash management performance will be included within the DMO's Annual Review 2011-2012.
+The DMO monitored and assessed its overall performance in meeting the Government's objectives in cash management using a number of key performance indicators.
+A full account of cash management performance will be included within the DMO's Annual Review 2012-2013.

-3. To provide advice and operational services to HMTreasury on issues relating to the management of HM Government's balance sheet.
+3. To provide advice and operational services to HMTreasury on issues relating to the management of the Government's balance sheet.

-DMO has continued to provide advice and analysis to HM Treasury to support the management of the wider balance sheet for HM Government, including in relation to the administration of HM Government's Credit Guarantee Scheme and the National Loans Guarantee Scheme.
+The DMO has continued to provide advice and analysis to HM Treasury to support the management of the wider balance sheet for the Government, including in relation to the administration of the National Loans Guarantee Scheme.

-4. To provide advice and operational services to HM Government's departments on whole markets-related issues and activities.
+4. To provide advice and operational services to government departments on whole markets-related issues and activities.

-The DMO has continued to work with the Department for Energy and Climate Change (DECC) to implement the Government's sale by auction of EU allowances in the UK for Phase II of the EU Emission Trading Scheme (EU ETS).
-The DMO successfully conducted seven EU ETS auctions in 2011-2012, one fewer than in 2010-2011.
+The DMO continued to work with the Department for Energy and Climate Change (DECC) to implement the Government's sale by auction of EU allowances in the UK for Phase II of the EU Emission Trading Scheme (EU ETS).
+The DMO successfully conducted the final five Phase II EU ETS auctions for the scheme in 2012-2013.